HAWK-Digital-Environments/HAWKI/_documentation/Apache Deployment.md

 ---

-### SERVICES
+## Services

 Before broadcasting messages to users, each message is queued on the server and laravel workers.
 In order to automate the reverb broadcasting and laravel workers we need to create extra services in your linux server.
-If Reverb is already running from the previous step, stop it before proceeding.
+If reverb is already running from the previous step, stop it before continuing.

 1. Navigate to `/etc/systemd/system`.
 You will find the list of linux services.

 2. Create a new file for reverb and call it reverb.service.
 Insert this content:
+>**Don't forget to update paths: `/var/www/html/hawki-project`**

 ```
 [Unit]